 Make Smart Offers

-Also don’t forget that if a property is very close to being cash flow positive and you like it, you can make an offer for that amount, which will also be a lower price for sellers to keep in mind.
+If a property is very close to being cash flow positive and you like it, you can make an offer for that amount, which will also be a lower price for sellers to keep in mind.

 Avoid Major Remodels When Starting Out

 I recommend that you prefer properties that do not need major remodels when you are just starting out.
 If they have some cosmetic issues like new carpet or a fresh coat of paint, well, we can do that.
-I am fine with that.
+But you really want to avoid to invest in rental properties in Florida that need major renovations, like brand new roof installations, HVAC installations, or flooring, which would require investing thousands of dollars.

 Choose Safe and Desirable Locations